200 (Stargate SG-1): Reception

 The episode won the 2007 Constellation Award for Best Overall 2006 Science Fiction Film or Television Script, and was nominated for the 2007 Hugo Award for Best Dramatic Presentation, Short Form.
 Richard Dean Anderson also won a SyFy Genre Award for his guest appearance in the episode.

 The episode was generally well received.
 IGN declared the episode "one of the smartest and funniest hours of television to grace the small screen yet this season."
 They went on to applaud the decision not only to parody other works but the show itself.
 Maureen Ryan of the Chicago Tribune agreed, but also noted that "you don't need to be a longtime fan of the long-running program to enjoy its jibes at sci-fi clichés or expedient writing."
 Eclipse Magazine noted that although the episode was "not a work of comic genius", "200" was the best comedy episode of the series.

 The highly publicized debut of the episode garnered a 1.9 average household rating, a 36% jump from the previous episode, and the first episode of the tenth season to reach or exceed the previous season's rating of 1.8; Stargate SG-1 at that point was averaging about 3.3 million viewers per regular episode in the United States.

-Cancellation

-Shortly after this episode was aired, Gateworld announced that the Sci-Fi Channel had decided to not renew Stargate SG-1 for the coming year.
-The Channel later confirmed this decision, at the same time announcing that Stargate Atlantis had been picked up for another season.
-Many fans denounced Gateworld's cancellation announcement, both the timing of it (apparently it had been made while the cast and crew were celebrating the episode's airing)—and the decision itself, on the ground that, while ratings were not as high as they had been in previous seasons, the series was still drawing an audience of a respectable size.
-(For example, it had a season average of 2 million viewers in Australia, half of them in the 18–49 demographic.)
+Shortly after "200" aired, Stargate web site Gateworld announced that the Sci-Fi Channel had decided to not renew Stargate SG-1 for the coming year.
+Sci-Fi confirmed this decision, at the same time announcing that Stargate Atlantis had been picked up for another season.
+Many fans denounced Gateworld's cancellation announcement, both the timing of it (made while the cast and crew were celebrating the episode's airing)—and the decision itself, as the series was still drawing an audience of a respectable size.
 Sci Fi responded that the cancellation decision had not been based on ratings so much as a feeling the series had run its course.
 Some of the main characters in SG-1 re-appear later in episodes of Atlantis and Universe and in the direct-to-DVD sequel films, Stargate: The Ark of Truth and Stargate: Continuum.